-Best swimming goggles for triathlon, pool and open-water swimming
+Best swim goggles for pool and open-water swimming in 2024

-Make sure you have the best visibility when in the water with a set of tried-and-tested swimming goggles.
-Here, we review 39 of the best options for triathlon, pool training and open-water swimming
+Make sure you have the best visibility when in the water with a set of tried-and-tested swim goggles.
+I've reviewed the best for triathlon, pool training and open-water swimming.

-Even if swimming goggles are never going to break the bank, buying an unsuitable pair can be frustrating and a waste of cash that can be spent on kit elsewhere.
+Think your swimming goggles should be a cheap, often-replaced item?
+Then think again.
+Technology has moved on loads in recent years, so there’s no need to settle for leaky, ill-fitting or foggy goggles.
+Buying an unsuitable pair can be frustrating and a waste of cash that can be spent on kit elsewhere.

 What’s the difference between pool and open-water goggles?